 We need to be the example to the world that it’s alright to be showy of our affections, to be expressive of our thoughts, to be honest with our feelings.

 Let’s promise to never ever say no to love.
 We owe it to ourselves to be happy in all that we do, to be comfortable with our own skins, to be proud of who we are.
-We owe it to people who love us, raise us, and cultivate us to select a better half who’s going to give us the same care, respect, and affection.
+We owe it to people who love us, raise us, and drive us to select a better half who’s going to give us the same care, respect, and affection.